incessantmeraki/incessantmeraki.github.io/about.md

 permalink: /about/
 ---

-Incessant is an adjective which refers to "continuing without pause or interruption" and Meraki is a greek word that means "doing something with passion and soul."

 Hello World !
 I am Ashwin, a third year Computer Science student.
 This contents of this blog will mainly evolve around the things related to computer that I come through and experiment.
 These things being: